cj-mills/christianjmills/_posts/2021-3-20-Crop-Images-on-the-GPU-In-Unity.md

 ## Create Screen GameObject

-Back in Unity, right-click an empty space In the `Hierarchy` tab and select `Quad` from the `3D Object` submenu.
+Back in Unity, right-click an empty space in the `Hierarchy` tab and select `Quad` from the `3D Object` submenu.
 Name the new object `Screen`.
 The size will be updated automatically by the `Crop.cs` script.

 ![unity-create-screen-object](..\images\crop-images-on-gpu-tutorial.png\unity-create-screen-object.png)